humbertoragazzini/splendid-the-pizza-cooking-book/README.md

 **Is the content culturally appropriate?**

-- Culturally speaking in the uk the italian food, and more the pizza have a big impact in the market, owrth 2.1 billon pounds is the prove of a big love for this product.
+- Culturally speaking in the uk the italian food, and more the pizza have a big impact in the market, worth 2.1 billon pounds is the prove of a big love for this product.

 **Is the content relevant?**

-- The website its aimed for the pizza lovers, who want to not just make or take recipes from the cooking book, also they can share their own recipes to the pizza lovers comunity, and the access to a wide group of coocking tools to make it more easy
+- The website its aimed for the pizza lovers, who want to not just make or take recipes from the cooking book, also they can share their own recipes to the pizza lovers comunity, and the access to a wide group of cooking tools to make it more easy

 **Can we track a catalogue the content in an intuitive way?**

-- This website will be divide in sections to make it more intuitive and easy for the user, the main sections will be The coocking book itself, My recipes, a about us.
+- This website will be divide in sections to make it more intuitive and easy for the user, the main sections will be The cooking book itself, My recipes, a about us.

 **Is the technology appropiate?**

-- Will be using html5, css and Js for all the user interface, and python,SQL for all the backend, the user interface will be full responsive to adapt to any device, but will be aimed for mobile devices
+- Will be using html5, css and Js for all the user interface, and python,Mongo for all the backend, the user interface will be full responsive to adapt to any device, but will be aimed for mobile devices

 **Comprany Goals.**

-- Because its a coocking ampliance company they love this art, the main goal is reach all the pizza comunity lovers and show them all the coocking tools avaible for the recipes, with this function make possible sell the product or make the brand known in the comunity
+- Because its a cooking ampliance company they love this art, the main goal is reach all the pizza comunity lovers and show them all the cooking tools avaible for the recipes, with this function make possible sell the product or make the brand known in the comunity

 **Users goals.**

 - The user goal is  find a new way to cook a pizza, share recipes, and enjoy new ones, share opinions about the differents recipes, and if its needed have the possibility to find the tool to make it perfect

 **What are the pros of what they're doing, and what are the cons?**
-- The pros of macking a coocking social media book, its the avility to make our brand more known, so its not just the people from the comunity searching a recipe or sharing it, its about make our brand notice in every single recipe.
+- The pros of making a cooking social media book, its the avility to make our brand more known, so its not just the people from the comunity searching a recipe or sharing it, its about make our brand notice in every single recipe.
 - The cons can be the posibility of the user to be more concentrate in the recipes than in the product itself, we can fix this with a good presens of the product in the recipe section.

 **What are they missing?**
 - They have videos, times, ingredients, and an explanation about every single step, but in any place they wrote wich tool you need to cook it, so in our website will be including this, and let the consumer know before they start what are the ingredient, tools and time necesary to make the recipe.

 **What are they doing, but they could be doing better?**
-- They can inprove the accesibility of the website, the competitor have videos made with background music without any instruction of what its happening in the video, wich is really limiting the audience of this video for the peaple who can see, they can add not just a video with music, we can add instructions, and a more detailed recipe for each of the steps.
+- They can improve the accesibility of the website, the competitor have videos made with background music without any instruction of what its happening in the video, wich is really limiting the audience of this video for the peaple who can see, they can add not just a video with music, we can add instructions, and a more detailed recipe for each of the steps.

 ## **Scope**